meta-llama/llama-recipes/tools/benchmarks/llm_eval_harness/meta_eval_reproduce/README.md

 ### Run eval tasks

-1. We create [eval_config.yaml](./eval_config.yaml) to store all the arguments and hyperparameters.
-This is the main config file you need to change and part of eval_config.yaml looks like this:
+1. We created [eval_config.yaml](./eval_config.yaml) to store all the arguments and hyperparameters.
+This is the main config file you need to change if you want to eval other models, and a part of eval_config.yaml looks like this:

 ```yaml
 model_name: "meta-llama/Meta-Llama-3.1-8B-Instruct" # The name of the model to evaluate.
 This must be a valid Meta Llama 3 based model name in the HuggingFace model hub."